tigion/dotfiles/raspberrypi/raspberry-pi_setting_up_notes.md

-# Raspberry Pi 4B: The setting up
+# Raspberry Pi 4B: The setup

 This document explains how to set up a **Raspberry Pi 4B** with an **Ubuntu Server** operating system.
 It also contains installation instructions for some tools I use and notes to use a **encrypted data partition**.